WaterbendingToph/cs414-f20-public_class_TeamD/5- Development Manual/contributing.md

-# Contributing to This Project
+# Development Manual - Contributing to This Project
 ***Thanks for your interest in contributing to our project!
 Please read the guidelines below for adding or reviewing code before proceeding.***

 ---